stellamaj/data-portfolio/python-data-project/README.md

 dtype: int64
 ```
-The distribution shows there are an equal number of female and male students (16 each).
+>The distribution shows there are an equal number of female and male students (16 each).

-> This text has a vertical line on the left

 Average mark by gender: